Nithya-Vasudevan/Eiffel-Tower-Prediction/README.md

 Finally, we have an activation function such as softmax or sigmoid to classify the output.

 Implementation:
-     This problem statement is implemented using Keras Library (Python 3.6 version) in just  lines of code.
+     This problem statement is implemented using Keras Library (Python 3.6 version) in less than 30 lines of code.
      Training, Test data are available in the Dataset folder.
+     Source code is available in Program.py file.

+Installation:
+     If Keras/Tensorflow is not installed,
+Install Tensorflow using pip install tensorflow Install keras using conda install keras
+Keras runs on top of Tensorflow.
+So Tensorflow installation is mandatory.